davidgsd/AllScan/README.md

 Lots of updates are in the works but even just the favorites management features are already quite handy.
 I'll also be doing a youtube video soon with a quick demo and walkthrough of the app.
 But it's such a simple app that anyone can download it, unzip the files and be up and running within minutes, at which point if you've ever used AllMon/SuperMon you'd have the GUI figured out in about 2 minutes.

 Currently AllScan supports favorites.ini entries that refer to connecting nodes eg. 'cmd[] = "rpt cmd %node% ilink 3 [node#]"' but will also support other types of commands at some point.
 The code also saves a backup copy to favorites.ini.bak in case there is any issue.
 New features will be prioritized based on requests so let me know what you'd like to see.

 # Install
 AllScan extends AllMon2 or SuperMon so the first step is to make sure you have one of those installed and working well.
+If  you have supermon already installed and working, AllScan will work right away with no configuration changes needed at all.
+See supermon-install.txt file or the SuperMon groups.io page for details on how to install supermon.

 You will need SSH access to your node to do this and have basic familiarity with Linux.
 This has been tested on AllStarLink nodes with Supermon 7, and may not work as well with hamvoip or allmon.